Recognizing Interval Bigraphs by Forbidden Patterns: Correctness of lines 13--21

-At step (3) if we encounter a circuit $C$ in $D$ then according to Lemma \ref{circuit3ap} there is a component $S$ that is a dictator for $C$.
-We compute this dictator component by $Dict$ function (also by decomposing the pairs of the circuit as explained in Section 3) and its correctness is justified by Lemma \ref{dictator_correctly_ap}.
+If we encounter a circuit $C$ in $D$ after line 12 then according to Lemma \ref{circuit3ap} there is a component $S$ that is a dictator for $C$.
+We compute this dictator component by $DCT$ function (also by decomposing the pairs of the circuit as explained in Section \ref{circuit-structure} ) and its correctness is justified by Lemma \ref{dictator_correctly_ap}.

 It is clear that we should not add $S$ to $D$ as otherwise we won't be able to obtain the desired ordering.
-Therefore we must take the coupled component of every dictator component of a circuit appeared at the first time we take the envelope of $D$.
-Now we continue to show the correctness of Step (4).
+Therefore, we must take the coupled component of every dictator component of a circuit appeared at the first time we take the envelope of $D$.
+Now we continue to show the correctness of 13--21.

 \begin{lemma} If all the components $S_{ab},S_{ba},S_{bc},S_{cb},S_{ac},S_{ca}$ are pairwise distinct then none of them is a dictator component. \end{lemma} \pf By the assumption of the lemma, $H$ is pre-insect with $Z= \emptyset$.
-Now as we argued in Section \ref{step3}, if component $S$ is a dictator for a circuit then there has to be pairs $(x,y),(y,z),(x,z) \in S$.
+Now as we argued in Section \ref{circuit-structure}, if component $S$ is a dictator for a circuit then there has to be pairs $(x,y),(y,z),(x,z) \in S$.
 However according to the structure of pre-insect $S_{ab}$ consists of only the pairs $(x,y)$ that $x \in H_1$ and $y \in H_2$.